jassingh07/rapidfort-submission/README.md

    ```
    $ curl -X POST -F "file=@path/to/your/file" http://127.0.0.1:5001/v1/upload
    ```
+   After uploading the project will show the status of the upload.
+   It will also show information related to the file: file size and file type.

 2. **List Uploaded Files:**
    ```
    $ curl http://127.0.0.1:5001/v1/list_files
    ```
+   Lists the uploaded files.

 ## Functionality